jamespepplinkhouse/creditcardchecker-elixir/README.md

 ./start.sh
 ```

-To try a larger input data set (3,310,000 cards) unzip the file at: ./data/input_credit_cards_large.txt.tar.gz
+To try a larger input data set (3,310,000 cards) there is a file at: ./data/input_credit_cards_large.txt

 *Performance Features:*